 CBD products are fairly new and quite exciting.
-That’s because cannabidiol (CBD) works directly with the messengers and receptors in your brain that keep your system in balance.
+That’s because cannabidiol (CBD) works directly with your endocannabinoid system (the messengers and receptors in your brain) that keep your system in balance.
 CBD is not a medical treatment but is quickly growing in popularity as a beneficial dietary supplement.

 You may have noticed that some products specify the inclusion of full-spectrum CBD extracts, while other products contain CBD isolate.
 You don’t need to worry.
 Both full-spectrum and CBD isolates are beneficial.

-RESTART CBD uses only CBD isolate in our Signature Products (Replenish, Recover and Relax) assuring that the products are THC Free.
+RESTART CBD uses only CBD isolate in our Signature Products (Pure 20mg/Replenish, Pure 40mg/Recover, Pure 60mg/Relax, Pure 100/Repair) assuring that the products are THC Free.

 In it’s isolate form, CBD is separated from all other cannabis compounds found in the original hemp plant.
 You could say that CBD isolate is purified CBD, everything else has been removed, leaving only the positive effects of the cannabidiol.
 While CBD isolate does not provide the full complexity of the hemp plant, there are several advantages to choosing a product made with CBD isolate.
 Some of those advantages include: